06 Aug Will You Get Business From A Members’ Club?

 Twice in the last week have I met clients at their London Members clubs.
 The second time, as I sat back on the red velvet sofa, I pondered whether joining a club like this is a rather attractive way of bringing in new business…or just a swanky place to take clients.

 I’m not a member of a club right at the moment, although I’ve had my time.
 Of course, in my twenties it was all about The Groucho, that nirvana that anyone who was anyone in the media lusted after joining.
-As a someone who couldn’t yet afford to clothe herself in a Primark work wardrobe, yet alone pay the joining fees of a club like this, The Groucho was tantalisingly out of my league, which meant that I spent as much time as possible befriending people who could take me there.
+As a someone who couldn’t yet afford to clothe herself in a Primark work wardrobe, yet alone pay the joining fees of a club like this, The Groucho was tantalisingly out of my league.
+This meant that I spent as much time as possible befriending people who could take me there.

 And so I moved my intensives to the IOD in Pall Mall.
 What heaven.
-Cappuccino on demand, a good buzzy atmosphere, lovely architecture…I just felt much more serious about things.
-Investigating the “can I get clients?” side of my membership, I did go along to a few events in Pall Mall but found them very suity: a nest of business-card thrusters.
-I realised that my actual clients weren’t going to be found here.
-I left after three years, but have to give the IOD due respect for making me feel more professional and helping me get to another level.
+Cappuccino on demand, a good buzzy atmosphere, lovely architecture.
+I just felt much more serious about things.
+I did go along to a few events in Pall Mall but found them very suity: a nest of business-card thrusters.
+Soon, I realised that my actual clients weren’t going to be found here.
+I left after three years.
+I have to give the IOD due respect for making me feel more professional and helping me get to another level.

 However, even now, decades on from my Groucho days, there is still something special about saying “let’s meet at my club”.